Vascular Screenings: Your Key to Early Detection and Prevention

 It is strongly recommended that individuals possessing one or more of the following established risk factors consider undergoing vascular screening:

-Experiencing leg pain during physical activity, such as walking (a condition known as claudication).
+Experiencing leg pain during physical activity, such as walking (a condition known as claudication): While a symptom, claudication is a strong indicator of underlying PAD and warrants immediate investigation.

-Having a pre-existing diagnosis of atherosclerosis (hardening of the arteries) or known coronary artery disease.
+Having a pre-existing diagnosis of atherosclerosis (hardening of the arteries) or known coronary artery disease: These conditions indicate systemic vascular issues, making screening for other vascular territories highly advisable.

 What Can You Anticipate During a Vascular Screening?